adityatripathi5/Snaatak/Sprint0/branching_strategy/intro_v3.md

 # Operating System - Branching Strategy - Introduction

-This repository provides an introductory overview of branching strategies within the context of Operating System development and management.
-Understanding and implementing a well-defined branching strategy is crucial for collaborative development, maintaining code stability, and managing releases effectively in complex software projects like operating systems.
+This repository provides an introductory overview of branching strategies.
+Understanding and implementing a well-defined branching strategy is crucial for collaborative development, maintaining code stability, and managing releases effectively in complex software projects like OT-MICROSERVICES.

 ## Table of Contents